 - When the group gets arrested by Border Patrol, in an attempt to stop them from being separated, Sarah lies and says that Dani is her granddaughter.
 It doesn't work, but points for trying.

 - The fact that a Terminator, a killing machine that cannot feel or emote, grew a full conscience after killing John and having grown to deeply regret what he had done.
 He states outright that he had saved a woman and her son from her abusive boyfriend, and adopted them as his own family.
 And there is nothing to imply that he is a bad parent - he even states that he's often called "reliable, a very good listener, and extremely funny".
-Although he cannot feel true love, even a Terminator can be a damn good dad.
+Although he cannot feel true love, even a Terminator can be a damn good dad (and not for nothing, Alicia's son Mateo even refers to him as "Dad").
 What Sarah guessed with her inner monologue in Terminator 2: Judgment Day has fully realized.

 - Even once Sarah Connor shows up on his door, he is completely and utterly understanding of her anger and hatred toward him, never once defending himself for the death of John apart from stating this:Carl: I am not what you think I am.